 This program prepares individuals who want to work in the justice field.
 This program seeks to equip the student for a fulfilling career with a foundational understanding of human behavior within a criminal, transformative, and restorative justice systems.
-Students will be prepared to serve society as ethical, caring, service-minded individuals.
+Students will be prepared to serve society as ethical, caring, service-minded individuals and be men and women of character.
 A major in Criminal Justice opens the door to many jobs in law enforcement, corrections, court-related positions, and security.

 Upon completion of this program, the student should be able to:

 - Integrate Christian principles in critical thinking, interpersonal communications, and decision-making.

 - Demonstrate awareness and improvement of thinking and learning strategies.

 - Apply current and historical justice principles and practices to real-life situations.

 - Function within chosen area(s) of justice system with the insight of the functions and interdependencies of various areas.

 - Apply procedural rules and statutes through the criminal process.